Pulmonary Critical Care needed in Englewood, FL

 The hospital has earned eight consecutive “A” Patient Safety rankings by The Leapfrog Group and is an accredited Chest Pain Center with PCI and Primary Stroke Center, providing a full range of services including cardiology, emergency, joint care and orthopedics, general surgery, urology, gynecology, digital mammography, gastroenterology and teleneurology.

 The hospital is proud of its high patient satisfaction scores and strives to create a culture that fosters compassion and kindness.
 For more information, visit www.EnglewoodCommHospital.com.

-Job SummaryBoard Certified/Board Eligible Pulmonary Critical Care Physician to start a new practice in Englewood Florida.
+Job SummaryBoard Certified/Board Eligible Pulmonary Critical Care Physician to join a Mulit-Specialty practice that has been in Englewood Florida for 10 years.